Here is some basic information about the Common Core State Standards with links to site where you can find far more detail:

 State of California Annual testing of 3rd through 5th graders

 3rd through 5th grade students take grade level assessments in reading, writing and math based on these standards in late April each year.
 The assessments are administered through an online system created and operated by the Smarter Balanced Assessment Consortium.
-The Smarter Balanced Assessments for 3rd through 5th graders are administered on computers or iPads.
+The Smarter Balanced Assessments for 3rd through 5th graders are administered on computers.
 This makes it important for students in grades three to five to have reasonable facility with keyboarding in order to focus on the test questions rather than the task of finding the letters on a keyboard to form their answers.

 The assessments are intended to be “adaptive” meaning that the questions presented to a student on the assessment will adjust somewhat based on the student’s responses.
 If the student is responding correctly, the questions will increase in difficulty.
 If, instead, the student is responding incorrectly, the questions will decrease in difficulty.